SupeDeDupe/vac-benefits-directory/README.md

 [La version française suit.](#---------------------------------------------------------------------)

+This is a test.
+I'm adding  content to test if the release drafter will draft a release now.
 # Find benefits and services

 This is the code for _Find benefits and services_, a product being developed by VAC and CDS.
 The app is in beta and currently deployed at https://benefits-prestations.veterans.gc.ca.
 It is undergoing development and is not yet publicly released for use.